Practical test for motorcycles

 On-road motorcycle riding test

 Before you start your riding test on the road, you will be asked to read a number plate to prove you can meet the eyesight requirements.
-You will also be asked two machine safety check questions before moving away.
+You will also be asked two motorcycle safety check questions before moving away.

 The examiner will check your licence and identification and if you wish, will tell you what the test is about and how long it will take (about 40 minutes).
 They will help you to fit the radio and earpiece, and explain how they work.